Andrea-Mancion/R-Type/README.md

 # Command

-Use the keyboard key (Up, Left, Right, Down) to move your ship, and use Space to shoot bullets
+Use the keyboard key (Up, Left, Right, Down) or (Z, Q, S, D) to move your ship, and use Space to shoot bullets

 ## Game
 In this game, you play as a ship lost in the space and you meet some...
 Things.